-- Regulate agricultural technologies, including crop protection, genetic modified and gene-edited crops in a science-based and proportionate manner, - Advance and adhere to global harmonization of genetically modified organisms' risk assessments, and support the Global Low Level Presence Initiative. - Provide legal clarity on the status of techniques such as genome editing, which are relevant for plant breeding, and - Work with industry and other stakeholders to increase trust in the regulatory science and gain greater societal acceptance.
+- regulate agricultural technologies, including crop protection, genetic modified and gene-edited crops in a science-based and proportionate manner, - advance and adhere to global harmonization of genetically modified organisms' risk assessments, and support the Global Low Level Presence Initiative, - provide legal clarity on the status of techniques such as genome editing and corresponding labelling requirements (e.g. for genome edited derived food), and - work with industry and other stakeholders to increase trust in the regulatory science and gain greater societal acceptance.

-- A fact-based platform for dialogue and sharing of information as well as a riskproportionate, predictable, science-based treatment of new technologies is required, - Taking a science-based and proportionate regulatory approach to agricultural technologies will aid gaining societal acceptance and help weeding out misinformation.
+- a fact-based platform for dialogue and sharing of information as well as a risk-proportionate, predictable, science-based treatment of new technologies is required, - taking a science-based and proportionate regulatory approach to agricultural technologies will aid gaining societal acceptance and help weeding out misinformation.